nilshah98/worker-threads-NodeJS/ERRORS.md

 - Difference between `var func = () => {}` v/s `var func = () => ()` v/s `var func = () => `.
+- After a `Promise` is resolved, it cannot go back to pending state.
+More so, causing `Promise.all()` to execute for each single instance as well, now.